ongres/stackgres/doc/content/en/04-administration-guide/07-high-availability/01-switchover/_index.md

 To perform this we will use the `patronictl switchover` command:

-As we can see in the cluster status shown before the master node is the one called `stackgres-0` with the leader role and we going to switch it to the node called `stackgres-1` so we run:
+As we can see in the cluster status shown before the primary node is the one called `stackgres-0` with the leader role and we going to switch it to the node called `stackgres-1` so we run:

 ```
 bash-4.4$ patronictl switchover
 ```

-Then we will be asked for the master node (note that the command already give us the master node name):
+Then we will be asked for the primary node (note that the command already give us the primary node name):

 ```
 Master [stackgres-0]: